 Warning for discussions of child abuse and depictions of aquatic life.
 Please proceed with caution if those triggers apply to you.

-special thanks to Borksy, image to bitsy and the Bitsy discord for helping with my first game. also to Francis for encouraging me, because i couldn't have done this without him.
+special thanks to Borksy, image to bitsy and the Bitsy discord for helping with my first game.

 and thanks to you for playing.